srinivasarao2468/kubeadm/Namespace/namespaces.md

 **Note:** Avoid creating namespace with prefix kube-, since it is reserved for Kubernetes system namespaces

+#### A namespace can be in one of two phases:
+* Active the namespace is in use
+* Terminating the namespace is being deleted, and can not be used for new objects

 ### List the current namespaces in a cluster using.
 ```
 $ kubectl get namespaces name